Rozlyn Khan opens up on side effects of cancer treatment, says celebs must share experience

 Rozlyn strongly believes that celebrities should also share the side effects and damages they got during this battle for life, as this will prepare people for the actual reality.

-She added: "I have been vocal about everything during my cancer journey.
+She added: “I have been vocal about everything during my cancer journey.
 By doing so, if I can create awareness that is much more important than being seen as superhuman.
-We all have bad days, we all have tough times and we cry while dealing with cancer or even living with fear of relapse."
+We all have bad days; we all have tough times and we cry while dealing with cancer or even living with fear of relapse.”
+On the work